ballerina-platform/module-ballerinax-cdata.connect/ballerina/Module.md

     }
     ```
     Use the `call` operation to execute a stored procedure.
-    Let’s assume,
-    - `Salesforce1` is the connection name.
-    - `Salesforce` is the data source name.
-    - `GetUserInformation` is the stored procedure name.

     Following is a sample code to execute the Salesforce stored procedure named `GetUserInformation`